zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 - Switch the shoulder the camera is viewing over.
 Only applies when a ranged weapon or magic is unsheathed.
 - This can be changed in the SmoothCam MCM menu.
 - This is also used for [quickly dismounting a horse](#v-while-riding-a-horse)

+### ;

+- Open the Dragonborn's Bestiary UI
+- This can be changed in the .ini file in "The Dragonborn's Bestiary".

+### '

+- Open the Dragonborn's Journal, where you can take notes.
+- This can be changed in the "Takes Notes!"
+MCM menu.

 ## Movement